5 Ways You Should Deal with Anxiety as a Christian

 The point is anxiety is a normal part of human life.
 There is no reason to feel shame surrounding it.
 In fact it was a tool our Heavenly Father created within us to protect ourselves.
 However, we do not want fear to lead us in life, no that job is for Christ.
 Life is brutally unfair and this amazing tool God gave us can be compromised, but that doesn’t mean it can’t be redeemed.

-We need to be more open about anxiety as a Christian.
-There are too many of us struggling and feeling as if nobody could possibly understand the terror racing throughout our minds.
-Even thinking no one could fathom just how uncomfortable we are in our own bodies.
-This is simply just not true.
-If we have the courage to open up and more importantly listen to other individuals we will notice that many individuals are struggling with similar concerns and hardships, or have at some point in their life.
 Some anxieties are small, while others leave us feeling absolutely terrified.
 The sins of this world can truly disrupt our nervous system, leaving us traumatized and struggling with some intense symptoms day to day.
 Of course, healing can be instant.
 We know nothing is impossible with our Heavenly Father and one day we can notice a switch in our brain that completely changes our perspective.
 Other times, healing can be a long and grueling journey throughout the desert.
 Both are a normal experience of life.
 There are many faith based therapists that want to help us throughout this journey, so you do not have to do this alone.
 As Christians we need to surround ourselves with other like minded individuals that can guide, teach, and support us during these difficult times.
-If you or someone you know is struggling with anxiety as a Christian please reach out to a provider, they want to help!
-Please also share this blog, as your support helps me keep going.

 Never forget you are so loved and I hope you have the best and most blessed day ever!